Seneca-ICTOER/OSL645/docs/Labs/lab1a.md

 - From your **home computer**
 - From a **workstation in a Seneca Polytechnic** lab via **MyApps**

-**ATTENTION: This lab must be completed by Friday at 11:59pm in Week 3 to obtain a grade of 2% towards this course.**
+**ATTENTION: This lab must be graded by the end of your classes in Week 8 to obtain a grade of 2% towards this course.**

 It is essential that you complete these labs fully and on time.
 These are your major learning tool in the course.
 There are no late marks.